croccifixio/blog/content/2020-09-27-form-validation-with-type-script-and-zod.md

   }
 ```

 `useFormState` also returns some input functions that apply the HTML `type` and `name` attributes.
 These input functions also accept a validate function, which overrides the default validations performed by inferring the types from TypeScript and returns the error message if any.
-This is where we'll plug in our `validateField` function to ensure that we are only using the validation rules and error messages provided by zod.
+This is where we'll plug in our `validateField` function to ensure that we are only using the validation rules and error messages provided by `zod`.

 ```tsx
 <input